jepstein-eagle/adaptable/packages/adaptable/readme/functions/cell-validation-function.md

 2.  **Show a Warning**: The user will receive a warning that the proposed data edit will break validation rules.
 There is the option of cancelling the change or overriding the rule so that the change takes place.
 If they do the latter, a reason must be provided.

   > If Audit Log is running, this explanation will be included as part of the general audit stream.

+## Cell Validation Rule Scope

+Like many objects in AdapTable, Cell Validation uses **Scope** to determine **where** a Rule should be applied.

+The Scope can be one, some or all columns, or it can be all columns of a particular DataType (or DataTypes).

 ## UI Elements
 Cell Validation includes the following UI Elements:

-- **Popup** - Shows a list of existing Cell Validations with *Edit* and *Delete* buttons, plus an *Add* button to start the Cell Validation Wizard.
+- **Popup** - Shows a list of existing Cell Validation Rules with *Edit* and *Delete* buttons, plus an *Add* button to start the Cell Validation Wizard.

-- **Wizard** - A series of steps facilitating the creation and editing of Cell Validations.
+- **Wizard** - A series of steps facilitating the creation and editing of Cell Validation Rules.

-- **Column Menu** - `Create Cell Validation Rule` Menu Item starts the Cell Validation wizard for that column.
+- **Column Menu** - `Create Cell Validation Rule` Menu Item starts the Cell Validation wizard using that Column as the Scope.

 ## Entitlements